tanin47/javaparser.rs/README.md

 Our hand-written Java parser supports Java 8 to 12.

 Initially, [Lilit](https://lilit.dev)'s semantics engine was built with Scala/Java.
-But, quickly enough, we have reached the limit in terms of memory footprint and computation time.
-We want to reduce these 2 factors by ~10x.
+But, quickly enough, we have reached the limit in terms of how much we can pay for the machines.
+The cost is proportional to memory usage.
+Therefore, we want to reduce memory usage by ~10x.

 We've chosen Rust because:

 1. Rust can operate on string slices, and we can avoid making a lot of copies of strings.
 2. Memory overhead on an object is low.
+3. It's a modern language which is more pleasant to use than an ancient language.

 Status
 -------